rb201/weather-app/infra/README.md

 ## Ansible
 This folder contains Ansible playbooks I used to setup worker nodes.
-And some other stuff for my local development

 ## AWS CDK
 This folder will contain infrastructure deployment using AWS CDK.